DavidSamuell/Computer-Vision-COMP90086/submission/METHODOLOGY.md

 The selection of InceptionV3 was motivated by several theoretical and empirical considerations.
 First, the parallel multi-scale processing inherent in inception modules enables simultaneous capture of features at different granularities—a property particularly valuable for food images where both fine-grained textures (e.g., surface characteristics indicating cooking method) and global context (e.g., dish arrangement and portion size) are predictive of caloric content [12].
 Second, the network's depth (48 layers) provides substantial representational capacity while maintaining computational tractability through factorization [11].
 Third, InceptionV3 has demonstrated state-of-the-art performance on food recognition benchmarks [13, 14], suggesting that its architectural inductive biases align well with food domain characteristics.

 Compared to ResNet, InceptionV3 offers distinct advantages for our task: (i) multi-scale receptive fields at each layer enable richer feature hierarchies, (ii) the deeper architecture with efficient factorization provides better capacity-to-computation ratio, and (iii) the auxiliary classifier branches (removed during inference) facilitate gradient flow during training [11].
 These properties make InceptionV3 particularly suitable for fine-grained visual recognition tasks such as food analysis, where discriminating between visually similar dishes with different caloric content requires nuanced feature representations.

+**Experimental Validation**: Having observed the limitations of ResNet architectures, we transitioned to InceptionV3 as our primary encoder.
+InceptionV3 with middle fusion (Exp-5) achieved MAE=56.28 kcal, representing an 11.7% improvement over the ResNet-18 baseline (Exp-1: MAE=63.78 kcal).
+This substantial performance gain empirically validates our hypothesis that multi-scale feature extraction is critical for food image analysis, confirming that the parallel processing of features at multiple scales (1×1, 3×3, 5×5 convolutions) provides superior representations compared to uniform ResNet convolutions.

 ### 3.3.3 Regression Head